victorzhou-star/sharpe-hackathon/README.md

-# Credit Card Agreement Simulation Engine
+# Credit Card Agreement Engine Trusted By The Courts

 A pipeline that turns credit card agreements into executable, auditable simulations.
 Given a contract and statement history, the engine walks a judge through each billing cycle with deterministic, clause-referenced explanations of how every number was computed.